 Course Leader: Rose Aylett

-Rose is the current IATEFL Global Issues SIG Coordinator.
-She speaks regularly at national and international conferences on how to teach controversial issues, and the integration of critical perspectives into ELT.
+Rose speaks regularly at national and international conferences about how to teach controversial issues, promoting critical dialogue in the classroom, and the integration of critical perspectives into ELT.
+She was a 2023 EAQUALS conference and 2024 IATEFL conference plenary speaker.